a0s/terraform-eks-karpenter/README.md

 - **CI/CD Pipeline**: For simplicity, this example deploys workloads using a pre-generated kubectl config file.
 In production, deployments are typically handled through CI/CD pipelines (e.g., GitHub Actions) or GitOps tools like ArgoCD.

+- **IPv6 Support**: This example does not cover IPv6 configuration.
+The cluster and workloads use IPv4 addressing only.

 ## Architecture

 The following diagram illustrates the structure of the Terraform codebase: